Performance Marketing

 With more than half of the market share, it’s safe to say MailChimp is the most popular email marketing solution on the market today.
 In addition to its email tools, MailChimp also offers landing pages, a CRM, and tools for building social media posts and ads.

-Offer: Earn $30 for each friend you successfully refer to the MailChimp platform.
+Offer: Earn $30 in bill credits for each friend you successfully refer to the MailChimp platform.

 How it works: The MailChimp referral program works through a badge that you put in your emails and signup forms.
 That badge includes a link: When someone clicks on that link with cookies enabled and signs up for a paid plan within 60 days, you earn a commission.